 Although the results weren’t immediate, I’ve gradually started to notice my energy increasing.
 I used to have a lot of ups and downs with my energy levels, and now they’re fairly consistent.

 There’s a lot of great information online about the benefits of drinking water, and ways to make water more palatable if you don’t enjoy drinking it plain.
-Check out my Pinterest Board, “Drink More Water” to learn more about the benefits of drinking water.
-As I find more resources, I’ll add them to the board:
+Here are some ideas for ways to up your water intake: